What is a Dental Hygienist?

 - CHE 109 (4) for Colorado Dental Hygiene Programs.
 Other Chemistry courses may be required for programs in other states.

 - Note: CHE 109 is not offered at PPCC at this time.
 To meet the course requirements of all Colorado Dental Hygiene programs, you could take that course at those colleges or take CHE 101 (5) and CHE 102 (5) at PPCC.
-See your Health Sciences Program Advisor for further questions.
+See your Medical Sciences Program Advisor for further questions.

 - COM 115 (3) Public Speaking